 Where the investigating committee1 is investigating an allegation2 against a registered chiropractor3, if the committee is satisfied that it is necessary to do so in order to protect members of the public, it may order the registrar4 to suspend the chiropractor's registration5.
 Before making an order, the committee must give the chiropractor concerned an opportunity to appear before it and to argue his case against the making of the proposed order6.
-The opportunity to be given to a chiropractor to appear before the committee must be offered by the giving of written notice7 by or on behalf of the
+The opportunity to be given to a chiropractor to appear before the committee must be offered by the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL